EfaYukacoonar/EfaYukacoonar.github.io/README.md

 ## Non‑Commercial Use

-You are permitted to copy, modify, and use the Code for non‑commercial purposes only.
+You are permitted to copy, modify, and use the Code **for non‑commercial purposes only**.
-“Non‑commercial” refers to any use that does not generate revenue, profit, or compensation, whether directly or indirectly.
+“Non‑commercial” refers to any use that does **not** generate revenue, profit, or compensation, whether directly or indirectly.

 ## Prohibition of Commercial Use